Cook, Bell guide England home

 The hosts had crumbled to 57 for four chasing 191 for victory on a chilly morning but Cook and Bell steadied the ship with a fifth-wicket partnership of 132.

-Cook was out for 79 just before the end but Bell steered England home, clipping Marlon Samuels for four through mid-wicket to seal victory and finish on 63 not out.
+Cook was out for 79 just before the end but Bell and Jonny Bairstow steered England home, Bell clipping Marlon Samuels for four through mid-wicket to seal victory and finish on 63 not out.

-"There's always a bit of pressure when you're chasing a score but we always had faith the wicket was going to stay very flat," England captain Andrew Strauss told a news conference.

-"It was an outstanding performance from Cook and Bell, they played in a very professional way and showed their class.

 After resuming on 10 for two, Jonathan Trott became Kemar Roach's third victim of the innings when he nicked a rapid seaming delivery to Darren Sammy at slip before Kevin Pietersen edged a catch to wicketkeeper Denesh Ramdin trying to pull a short ball from Shannon Gabriel.